Definition

 Policy Example

-Education generates positive externalities: a more educated population benefits society through lower crime, better civic participation, and faster innovation — benefits that individual students do not fully capture in their own wages.
+Education generates positive externalities: a more educated population benefits society through lower crime, better civic participation, and faster innovation.
+Individual students, however, do not fully capture these benefits in their own wages.
 This is why education is publicly subsidized.

 In Context